-No more than one air handling unit may be protected with one detector.
-In this application, ensure that the sampling pipe is raised clear of high velocity air in the immediate vicinity of the air intake grill on standoff posts as shown in Figure 5 below.
+No more than two air handling units may be protected with one detector.
+In this application, ensure that the sampling pipe is raised clear of high velocity air in the immediate vicinity of the air intake grill on standoff posts as shown in Figure 5 on page 12.

-Figure 5: Air handling unit in vicinity of the detector (exhaust shown for clarity)
+Figure 5: Air handling unit in vicinity of the detector